 The task of two-sample testing over a family of distributions $\cal P$ is the following.
 Given two samples $(X, Y)\sim p^{\otimes n}\otimes q^{\otimes m}$ with unknown distribution, we need to distinguish between the hypotheses

 with vanishing type-I and type-II error.
-The special case of $m=\infty$ is known as \textit{goodness-of-fit} testing, and for the class of smooth distributions it was famously solved by Ingster~\cite{Ingster87Minimax}, who showed that in dimension $d=1$ the problem is solvable if and only if
+The special case of $m=\infty$ is known as \textit{goodness-of-fit} testing, and for the class of smooth distributions it was famously solved by \cite{Ingster87Minimax}, who showed that in dimension $d=1$ the problem is solvable with probability $1-o(1)$ if and only if

 in which case a variant of the $\chi^2$-test works.
-The case of general $m,n$ and $d\geq1$ was resolved in~\cite{arias2018remember} who showed that the problem is also solvable if and only if~\eqref{eq:ingster} holds with $n$ replaced by $\min\{n,m\}$, using the very same $\chi^2$-test; see also \cite{li2019optimality}.
+The case of general $m,n$ and $d\geq1$ was resolved in~\cite{arias2018remember} who showed that the problem is solvable if and only if~\eqref{eq:ingster} holds with $n$ replaced by $\min\{n,m\}$, using the very same $\chi^2$-test; see also \cite{li2019optimality}.
 In the remainder of the section we focus on the $m=n$ case for simplicity.

-In a recent paper \cite{paik2023maximum}, the following test statistic for two-sample testing was proposed:
+In a recent paper \citep{paik2023maximum}, the following test statistic for two-sample testing was proposed:

 where the arguments $X, Y$ can be either discrete (e.g. via observed samples) or continuous densities.
 Note that here we take $(a)^0_+ = \one\{a \geq 0\}$ by convention.
 Specifically, the test proposed is to reject the null hypothesis when